What is CalWORKs?

 What is the CalWORKs Program at City College of San Francisco?

 The CalWORKs Program at City College is here for CalWORKs cash aid/welfare recipients who have education as their designated Welfare-to-Work activity.
 We work closely with the HSA and on-campus services to support participants with their academic studies and financial needs.

 What is the difference between CalWORKs, EOPS, and CARE?

-Both CalWORKS and EOPS are CCSF programs which support low income students.
+Both CalWORKS and EOPS/CARE are CCSF student support programs which support low income students.